galaxyproject/galaxy-hub/content/events/gcc2022/register/index.md

 ### CoFest, July 21-23

-You can register for 1, 2, or 3 days of CoFest.
-CoFest registration is free.
+You can register for 1, 2, or 3 days of [CoFest](/events/gcc2022/cofest/).
+The registration cost is used to cover the costs of food and drinks during the event.

+Cost: **$9 per day**

 ## Lodging

-When you register you can also sign up for lodging on campus in the residence halls.
-This is a very affordable option, is on campus, and is close to nearby shops and restaurants.
-Room are single occupancy but there is a shared bathroom.

-There are also numerous nearby lodging options that are off-campus.
-See the [Travel page](/events/gcc2022/travel/) for some options.
+A number of rooms are the conference hotel were reserved for the duration of the event.
+Alternatively, you can sign up for lodging on campus in the residence halls as a very affordable option.
+There are also numerous nearby lodging options in the city.
+See the [Travel page](/events/gcc2022/travel/) for more details.

 ## Got kids?